Radcliffe Engaged Student Grant Program

 Proposals must include a concept note of no more than 750 words outlining the full rationale behind your project proposal, including:

-- how the grant of $1,500 would support your project.
+• how the grant of $1,500 would support your project.

-Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.
+Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines

 Program Details

 Any currently enrolled undergraduate or graduate student at Harvard is eligible to apply.
 Students on leaves of absence are not eligible.
+Previous grant recipients are eligible to apply, but priority may be reserved for new applicants/projects.

-All projects must be completed by the end of May 2024.
+All projects must be completed by the end of September 2024.

 Grant recipients will be required to submit a brief final report on their project.
 They will also be asked whether they would be willing to present their project (at a public event, to the selection committee, or in another setting, as appropriate).

-Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.
+Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines

 Funds will be awarded directly to students and may not be transferred to other departments or organizations.